It can be easy to assume that the factors impacting home value are mainly external and out of your control.

 The benefits included organizing an outdoor room for cooking and relaxing, which could cut costs on air conditioning.
 Also, the beautiful look these structures could create was also mentioned.
 We know how this can impact perceived value and increase your home’s sale price.

-In terms of the value, a hardtop gazebo offers better benefits given that it is sturdier than a soft-top one.
+In terms of value, a hardtop gazebo offers better benefits given that it is sturdier than a soft-top one.

 It isn’t just the ASLA in favor of outdoor structures.